janbodnar/Python-Skolenie/test.md

 # formulas: C = (F - 32) * 5/9
 fahrenheits = (32, 68, 100, 212, 451)

-# calculate word frequency in text with dictionary
+# calculate character frequency in text with dictionary
 text = 'there are seven falcons in the sky and they are flying high'

 # generate users with faker, id, first name, last name, email, salary into users.csv file